oci-labs/smartdevice2/README.md

 ## MQTT Setup

-See `MosquittoNotes.txt` in the top directory for Mac On a RaspberryPi, `sudo apt-get install mosquitto`.
+See `MosquittoNotes.txt` in the top directory for steps to start the MQTT server on a Mac.
+On a RaspberryPi, `sudo apt-get install mosquitto`.

 ## Server Setup